History of the Teller–Ulam design: India

 On 11 May 1998, India announced that it has detonated a hydrogen bomb in its Operation Shakti tests ("Shakti I", specifically).
-Some non-Indian analysts, using seismographic readings, have suggested that it might not be the case by pointing at the low yield of the test, which they say is close to 30 kilotons (as opposed to 45 kilotons announced by India).
+Some non-Indian analysts, using seismographic readings, have suggested that this might not be the case by pointing at the low yield of the test, which they say is close to 30 kilotons (as opposed to 45 kilotons announced by India).

 However, some non-Indian experts agree with India.
-Dr. Harold M. Agnew, former director of the Los Alamos National Laboratory, said that India's assertion of having detonated a staged thermonuclear bomb was believable.
-The British seismologist Roger Clarke argued that seismic magnitudes suggested a combined yield of up to 60 kilotonnes, consistent with the Indian announced total yield of 56 kilotonnes.
+Harold M. Agnew, former director of the Los Alamos National Laboratory, said that India's assertion of having detonated a staged thermonuclear bomb was believable.
+The British seismologist Roger Clarke argued that seismic magnitudes suggested a combined yield of up to 60 kilotons, consistent with the Indian announced total yield of 56 kilotons.
 Professor Jack Evernden, a US seismologist, has always maintained that for correct estimation of yields, one should "account properly for geological and seismological differences between test sites."
-His estimation of the yields of the Indian tests concur with those of India.
+His estimation of the yields of the Indian tests concurs with those of India.

-Indian scientists have argued that some international estimations of the yields of India's nuclear tests are unscientific.
+Indian scientists have argued that some international estimates of the yields of India's nuclear tests are unscientific.

 India says that the yield of its tests were deliberately kept low to avoid civilian damage and that it can build staged thermonuclear weapons of various yields up to around 200 kilotons on the basis of those tests.
 Another cited reason for the low yields was that radioactivity released from yields significantly more than 45 kilotons might not have been contained fully.

 Even low-yield tests can have a bearing on thermonuclear capability, as they can provide information on the behavior of primaries without the full ignition of secondaries.